ericholscher/django-testing-docs/basic_unittests.rst

             assert a == 1

 This is a very basic unit test.
-You will notice it is just normal a normal Python class.
+You will notice it is just a normal Python class.
 You create a class that inherits from unittest.TestCase.
 This tells unittest that it is a test file.
 Then you simply go in and define some functions (Note: they need to start with test so that unittest will run